zenml-io/zenml/examples/huggingface/README.md

-# 🤗 Implementation of NLP algorithms using Hugging Face & Zenml
+# 🤗 Implementation of NLP algorithms using Hugging Face & ZenML

 These examples demonstrate how we can use ZenML and Hugging Face transformers to build, train, & test NLP models.